shashvat1965/shashvat1965/README.md

-If you want to reach out to me about anything, be it some doubt or just to hangout and talk or want to game together just ping me 😉.
+If you want to reach out to me about anything, be it some doubt or just to hangout and talk 😉.

 <a href="mailto:shashvat1965@gmail.com">
  <img align="left" alt="Gmail"  src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />